-In the light of the present study, the present problem can be undertaken from various other angles.
-Some of the suggested areas where investigations can be undertaken are listed below:
+- In the light of the present study, the present problem can be undertaken from various other angles.
+Some of the suggested areas where investigations can be undertaken are listed below: - Studies of the similar nature can be undertaken on institution run by different management and different classes and subjects.

-- A comparative study with the variable exclusively boys and girls school as sample can be undertaken. - Studies of the similar nature can be undertaken on institution run by different management. - Further studies can be conducted by using other variables also. - The study can be conducted on a large sample. - The study can be carried out by taking data from urban as well as rural area also. - The study can be undertaken in the other districts, since it is confined to Bhopal only. - The present study cannot be called final or comprehensive.
+- Further studies can be conducted by using other variables also. - The study can be conducted on a large sample. - The study can be carried out by taking data from urban as well as rural area also. - The study can be undertaken in the other districts, since it is confined to Bhopal only. - The present study cannot be called final or comprehensive.
 More work can be done on different sample of different groups.